 This integrated laboratory suite has been designed and built for geochemical research in all areas of environmental geosciences.
-The facility operates as a collaborative and flexible space with state-of-the-art facilities and a supportive culture.
+The facility operates as a collaborative and flexible space with specialist facilities and a supportive culture.

-Dedicated technical support is provided within the laboratories in order to provide logistical support, assistance with analysis, and method development research.
+We offer logistical support, assistance with analysis, and method development research.

 We have a long standing track record of stable isotope analysis of carbon, sulfur, nitrogen, and oxygen in a wide range of materials with applications in a number of fields.
 We have two mass spectrometer systems and a range of vacuum line preparation facilities.
-For more information please either contact Robert Newton.

 Our geomicrobiology laboratory is used for researching microbial processes in natural systems.
 The laboratory is able to work with microbiologically active soils and sediments and is a Containment Level 2 Laboratory.
 We have culturing facilities for aerobic and anaerobic microbes.